What happens when businesses and their customers don’t share the same values?

 In Corporate Social Responsibility: Doing the Most Good for Your Company and Your Cause (2005), Nancy Lee and Philip Kotler identified six major areas for corporate social-responsibility activities.
 They were marketing-driven or corporate-driven – based on what it means to be a good corporate citizen.

-Brand activism is different because it is driven by a fundamental concern for the biggest and most urgent problems facing society.
+Brand activism is different because it is driven by justice and a fundamental concern for the biggest and most urgent problems facing society.

 It gives life to what it means to be a “values-driven” company.
 You can’t be a values-driven company and disregard society – your employees, your customers, the communities you work in, and the world.
 The proof is in what you do, not what you say.